It's Easy to Enrol

 Part of this course involves doing plant reviews in each lesson; submitting those reviews, and getting feedback on them from an expert professional horticulturist.
 Along with other techniques (used in this course) this is a tried and proven method of learning plant names.
 It can be tedious, but if you are serious about horticulture; doing this and everything else in this course can give you a very real edge on the competition in today's horticulture industry.

-How we do Plant Reviews:
+How we do Plant Review

 With each specimen you include the following information: